tplloi/gesture-recycler/README.md

 See examples.

 # To do
-* item click listener
+* background view for swipeable items
 * undo?
-* empty view?
 * tests?

 # Licence